Blog

 Interaction Reports – Here is where you can learn more about your audience.
 Discover who’s watching, how many likes or dislikes are coming from your actual audience, and the engagement (likes and shares) happening with your videos.

-Subscribers – Including subscribers lost and gained, this data provides a clear view into your overall audience.
+Subscribers – Including subscribers lost and gained, this data provides a clear view of your overall audience.
 You can also generate graphs of this data to see trends over time.

 Likes and dislikes – Monitoring these statistics will show you how well you’re meeting your audience’s needs over time.